What is LBO Financing?

 LBO Financing in Video

 #1 – Seller Financing

 This LBO Financing strategy is often seen when the seller is pretty much interested in making the sale.
-That’s why the seller can be convinced to extend a loan which can be amortized over the years.Seller financing is also very helpful for the buyer because the buyer gets the comfort of paying off the debt when enough money flows into the business.
+That’s why the seller can be convinced to extend a loan, which can amortize over the years.Seller financing is an agreement between the buyer and seller of the real estate in which the seller manages the mortgage process and provides a loan; the buyer makes an initial down payment of the principal amount and pays the remaining amount through monthly payments with interest.
+Seller financingSeller FinancingSeller financing is an agreement between the buyer and seller of the real estate in which the seller manages the mortgage process and provides a loan; the buyer makes an initial down payment of the principal amount and pays the remaining amount through monthly payments with interest. is also very helpful for the buyer because the buyer gets the comfort of paying off the debt when enough money flows into the business.

 #2 – Equipment financing:

 It is another form of LBO financing used by the buyer.
 If the company owns any free equipment and there is no way this equipment will be used in the future, then part of the purchase price can be used.
 Moreover, if the equipment has equity, that can be financed too.

 In this kind of LBO Financing, the private equity invests 30% to 50% of the money in equity, meaning its own money.
 And the rest of the money is borrowed, meaning a form of debt.
 The percentage differs based on a deal and the market conditions at a given time.
 However, almost every LBO falls in the range between 30% and 50%.
 Private equity borrowed debts from separate lenders, usually 50% to 70%.

 #4 – Senior debt: